mathspp/mathspp/pages/03.books/_nnfwp/split-talk.md

 We will also play around with them and do all sorts of really interesting machine learning and deep learning experiments.

-The book explains you the things that are needed, step-by-step, and gives you a reference implementation [that you can find on GitHub][gh-nnfwp].
+The book explains you the things that are needed, step‑by‑step, and gives you a reference implementation [that you can find on GitHub][gh-nnfwp].

 By the time you are done with the book, you will have at your disposal